folio-org/eureka-setup/eureka-cli/docs/DEVELOPMENT.md

 ## Purpose

-- Development commands to aid with Live Compilation, Debugger in VSCode and Module Interception in IntelliJ
+- Development commands to aid with Live Compilation and debugging in VSCode

 ## Commands